owenmackwood/pubfig/README.md

 ## A note on units

 A important part of `pubfig` is how it handles units.
 In general, it is possible to specify most locations or sizes with their own units.
 That includes the `location` and `content_offset` attributes of `Panel` and `PanelFig`.
-If you do not specify units for those attributes, then they will be interpreted as having the same units as the `FigureSpec.fig_size` object.
-The `Text` location (`x`, `y`) has the same units as the `Panel.location`, and if no units were specified for that, then it takes the units of the `FigureSpec`.
+If you do not specify units for `location`, then it will be interpreted as having the same units as the `FigureSpec.fig_size` object.
+If `content_offset` is unitless, it takes the units of the panel's `location`, and if that is not set, then the `FigureSpec.fig_size` units are used. `Text` locations (their `x` and `y` attributes) have the same units as the `Panel.location`, and if no units were specified for that, then they take the units of the `FigureSpec`.

-An important special case is the `fig_size` of `PanelFig`, for which its units are used when constructing the Matplotlib `Figure` object, but not at any other time.
+An important special case is the `plt_fig_size` of `PanelFig`, for which its units are used when constructing the Matplotlib `Figure` object, but not for anything else.